 The three-story 86,311 square-foot building is expected to be completed in the spring of 2021.
-The $36.4 million SF Blount Campus will include classrooms, lab suites, business incubation spaces, related student support and service areas, and a second-floor terrace.
+The $36.4 million SF Blount Hall will include classrooms, lab suites, business incubation spaces, related student support and service areas, and a second-floor terrace.

 “Santa Fe College has made many investments for our students and communities,” SF President Sasser said.
 “None will have a more direct impact than the expansion of the downtown Gainesville campus.
 The facility will have the same services as the Northwest Campus, such as financial aid and library services.
 It will be our campus to address specifically the unacceptable poverty rates in East Gainesville.
 We are grateful for the support of our legislators and local donors.”